AminaMekideche/Zaffa/README.md

 # Zaffa – Wedding Hall Booking System

 Zaffa is a **wedding hall booking web application** built with **PHP**, **MySQL**, **HTML**, **CSS**, and **JavaScript**.
-It allows users to explore available halls, select event details, and confirm reservations online with an easy-to-use interface.
+It allows users to select event details, and confirm reservations online with an easy-to-use interface.

 ---